 Bayer: Welly, an AI coach and fitness app

-Over 10% of the world’s population is affected by anxiety and depression, costing the world economy about $1 trillion in lost productivity.
-The problems are particularly acute amongst millennials.
-Additionally, more than 70% of people globally don’t have access to mental health services today.
+Over 10% of the world’s population is affected by anxiety and depression.
+The American Psychology Association (APA) reported that millennials are the most stressed generation.
+More than 70% of people worldwide don’t even have access to mental health services today.

 We further asked: How might we enable millennials to cope with stress in positive ways?
 How might we empower them to include physical and mental self-care as part of their daily lives to sustain them in the long run?

 Through extensive research, we found that 83% of millennials wished to improve their health with self-health technology.
-53% of US adults who exercise regularly, do so to cope with stress.
+Fifty-three percent (53%) of US adults who exercise regularly, do so to cope with stress.
 Based on these findings, we sought to empower and engage anxious millennials to adapt and adhere to regular healthy habits that reduce stress.

 Welly stands apart from other healthcare apps, because:

 - It offers two engaging AI personas.
-A friendly “Coach” who is available 24/7 to answer questions, give advice, and provide timely encouragement.
-The second is a “Challenger” who playfully pushes you to be a healthier version of your current self.
+A friendly “Coach” who is available 24/7 to answer questions, offer advice, and encouragement, and a “Challenger” who playfully nudges you to be a healthier version of your current self

-Based on Yu-kai Chou’s gamification motivators, we designed Welly to give users evidence of progress, new skills, and overcoming challenges.
-We were careful not to offer points, badges, and rewards without real challenges.
-We designed the challenges to be personalized and closely aligned to a user’s current health abilities and interests.
+Based on Yu-kai Chou’s gamification motivators, we designed Welly to give users tangible evidence of their progress.
+We were careful not to offer points, badges, and rewards without true challenges.
+We designed the Challenges to align with a user’s current health abilities and interests.

-To contrast and balance the playful, competitive nudging from the Challenger, we introduced a supportive Coach who offers constant encouragement, timely suggestions, and actionable insights.
+To contrast and balance the playful, competitive nudging from the Challenger, we introduced a supportive Coach who offers gentle encouragement and useful suggestions.

-All these differentiators of the Welly ecosystem help Bayer iHub improve consumers’ mental health at a massive scale and establish a digital revenue stream by offering AI-based behavioral intervention for anxiety-plagued global millennials.
+These differentiators of the Welly ecosystem can help Bayer iHub improve consumers’ mental health at a massive scale and establish a digital revenue stream by offering AI-based behavioral intervention for anxiety-plagued global millennials.

 From app to business strategy

 We worked on a business strategy for Welly and developed a business case of revenue potential for stress management.
 We also quantified market opportunities in stress for a one-pager pitch—this was based on secondary desk research, value proposition design, and business modeling.
-Business strategy and design streams worked in parallel and informed the other throughout the project.
+Business strategy and design streams worked in parallel and each stream informed the other throughout the project.

 The impact of Welly

 Stress is a driving force behind mental and systemic disorders concurrent with most diseases Bayer treats today.
-Welly empowers Bayer iHub to launch a new service in the Mobile Health Tech industry and helps wearable companies increase their market share and loyalty by differentiating between good and bad stress and also understanding the root causes of those stressors.
-Most importantly, Welly empowers the anxiety-ridden population to practice and adhere to healthy habits and find value in self-care.
+Welly empowers Bayer iHUB to launch a new service in the Mobile Health Tech industry and helps wearable companies increase their market share and loyalty by differentiating between good and bad stress and understanding the root causes of those stressors.
+Most importantly, Welly helps our anxiety-ridden population to adhere to healthy habits and find value in self-care.